 Many young gifted readers will move out of picture books and onto Middle Grade fiction before aged 8.
 Other readers aged 12 or older still happily peruse Middle Grade books.

 This is no ‘one size fits all’ age group.
 (Just as for adults, there’s no ‘correct’ genre, only taste.)
 Books are all being tested, tried out, at Middle Grade.
-This outlines some things worth remembering if you’d like to write for the loose label of this age range.
+This outlines some things worth remembering if you’d like to write for the loose label of this age range and find out more about the world of Middle Grade fiction publishing.

 1: Read All The Middle Grade Fiction You Can – And Make Sure It’s Relevant